Control-plane goals

 - A placeholder

-## Using the KBrouting section pointing atkb/notes/,kb/reference/, andkb/instructions/ - A stock Skills and Commands section listing the commonplace-provided skills
+## Using the KBrouting section pointing atkb/notes/,kb/reference/, andkb/instructions/ - A stock Skills and Commands section listing the Commonplace-provided skills

 {{project_name}}placeholders thatinit_projectsubstitutes with the directory name